 As with any email or attachment, if you’re not expecting this from somebody, especially a delivery company (UPS, Royal Mail etc.) then don’t open the attachment despite how genuine the email itself looks.
 These emails are specially crafted to fool users into opening the attachments by appearing to be the real thing and unfortunately, curiosity usually gets the better of people.
 It’s then too late!

 If you do receive an email and you’re unsure, either delete this straight away without opening any attachments and clicking any links or speak to your email /IT provider and ask them to double check this for you.
 If this seemed to appear to be received from a known associate or company, contact them and ask if they have genuinely sent the email.
+Microsoft 365 users can also employ Office 365 ATP to catch and dispose of those nasty emails for you.

 2. Backup, backup and… backup!